 The University of Texas System Administration values and is committed to maintaining high standards of excellence, integrity, and accountability.
-Employees of UT System Administration are expected to act ethically in accordance with those values and in accordance with the following provisions provided by state law, the Regents' Rules and Regulations, and policy.
+Employees of UT System Administration are expected to act ethically in accordance with those values and in accordance with the following provisions provided by state law, the Regents and Policy.
 Failure to do so may be grounds for disciplinary action, including termination of employment.